Aasess/CoronaTracker/ReadMe.txt

 Step2:Analysis

-	2.1: first Convert the data parsed using beautifulSoup to csv format.( I will update it daily.
-	Those who want to use can use the dataset).For this I will be using Pandas.
+	2.1: first Convert the data parsed using beautifulSoup to csv format.(Those who want to use can use the dataset).For this I will be using Pandas.